joserccblog/jekyll-admin/README.md

 ## Installation

-Refer to the [installing plugins](https://jekyllrb.com/docs/plugins/#installing-a-plugin) section of Jekyll's documentation and install the `jekyll-admin` plugin as you would any other plugin.
+Refer to the [installing plugins](https://jekyllrb.com/docs/plugins/#installing-a-plugin) section of Jekyll's documentation and install the `jekyll-admin-josercc` plugin as you would any other plugin.
 Here's the short version:

 1. Add the following to your site's Gemfile:

     ```ruby
-    gem 'jekyll-admin', group: :jekyll_plugins
+    gem 'jekyll-admin-josercc', group: :jekyll_plugins
     ```

 2. Run `bundle install`